MerrickMath/Merrickmath.github.io-MasterChefCalc/index.md

 If you are feeling dangerous you may also attempt cooking a dish that embodies an approximation to a solid of revolution (disks/shells).

 After completing your recipe, you are requested to share a 3-5 minute video with a taste test and thorough description.
+You may use  <a href="https://drive.google.com/file/d/1lgmIvdLAB8bP-I9BFeY5zqiO0uGjhP0V/view?usp=sharing"> Dr. Vince's </a>, or  <a href="https://drive.google.com/file/d/1E3T25-3Uy4rBvck6k4NuuAfgNY9HRlTT/view?usp=sharing"> Mr. Merrick's </a> vidoes for referal.
 You are also encouraged to include your cooking performance, and tips and tricks within your video.

 You may work individually, or in teams of 2.